bu-cisl/DynamicSyntesisNetwork/README.md

 $ python main_test.py

 * The model will perform descattering on all test data and save results in the folder 'test_results'

+## Dependencies
+**environment.yaml** lists dependencies used to run this code on an Nvidia RTX-8000 GPU.